ChameleMoncode/ChameleMon/CPU/README.md

 You can simply use command "make" to compile all the files and the target file are in folder ./out/.
 # Flow measurement
 We use different algorithm to complete six different tasks of flow measurement.
 By executing SKETCHNAME.out you can get the accuracy of measurement.
 You can use your dataset, and put it in ./data/.
-There is a file 'common_func.h' under the folder ./src/, please change the file name in function ReadTraces().
-And if you want to change the parameters of algorithms, change the macros in 'common_func.h'.
+There is a file 'common_func.h' under the folder ./src/, please modify the file name in function ReadTraces().
+And if you want to change the parameters of algorithms, modify the macros in 'common_func.h'.
 # Drop packets
 The test_dropf_mem.out, test_flow_mem.out, test_perc_mem.out are the output files.